The notion that an eye exam can potentially save your life may sound dramatic, but it's true.

 While not all medical conditions that may be uncovered during a comprehensive eye exam are that urgent, there's a lot we can learn from this life-saving story.

-At EyeStyles in Belmont we'll assess your vision and eye health not only for signs of eye disease, but to catch other medical conditions as early as possible.
+At EyeStyles+Care in Belmont we'll assess your vision and eye health not only for signs of eye disease, but to catch other medical conditions as early as possible.

 Eye Health and General Health Conditions: Are They Related?